medialab/minet/docs/cli.md

 positional arguments:
-  column                      This argument can either take the hashtag on which we want to retrieve posts or the name of the column containing that hashtag file                        CSV file containing the query for instagram hashtag.
+  column                      This argument can either take the hashtag on which we want to retrieve posts or the name of the column containing that hashtag file                        CSV file containing the hashtags to get Instagram posts.

 optional arguments:
   -h, --help                  show this help message and exit